Keyword - Creativity

 Creativity as Part of the Will to Power

 Redefining creativity is not a simple step.
 The destructive and egoistic models that we inherited from the Romantics remain part of the popular culture.
 After the Enlightenment it came to valorize individual power, originality, and - to be blunt - arrogance.
 David Hume (1711-1776) and others, such as Arthur Schopenhauer (1788-1860), strongly admired the notion of ‘genius’ as someone who is so extraordinarily self-styled and unfathomable that he would struggle to adapt to the ‘normal’ world around him.
 This also echoes Nietzsche's idea of 'Der Übermensch', which developed in the 1880’s.
 This theory asserted that Homo Sapiens has the potential to create a New Order, provided there is a sufficient will to power, and a readiness to reject societal ideals and moral codes.
-In the 20th century, inspired by psychoanalysis and by concepts such as 'positive self-regard' (Rogers, 1951), 'presentation of self' (Goffman, 1959), and 'self-actualisation' (Maslow, 1987) creativity came to be associated with the right to personal self-expression.
+In the 20th century, inspired by psychoanalysis and by concepts such as 'positive self-regard' (Rogers, 1951), 'presentation of self' (Goffman, 1959), and 'self-actualisation' (Maslow, 1987) creativity came to be associated with the right to personal self-ex

 Are Creatives 'Unreasonable Men'?